-Retaliation is strictly prohibited by Augustana College as well as Title IX.
-Retaliation is action taken by an accused individual or an action taken by a third party against any person because that person has opposed an practices forbidden under this Policy or because that person has, in good faith, reported or disclosed an alleged violation of this Policy, filed a complaint, or testified, assisted, or participated in any manner in an investigation or proceeding under this Policy.
-This includes action taken against a bystander who intervened to stop or attempt to stop discrimination, harassment, or sexual misconduct.
-Retaliation includes intimidating, threatening, coercing, or in any way discriminating against an individual because of the individual's complaint or participation.
+It is a violation of College Policy to engage in Retaliation.
+This includes action taken against a bystander who intervened to stop or attempted to stop Sexual Misconduct or Title IX Sexual Harassment.
+Retaliation may take many forms, and may include intimidating, threatening, coercing, or in any way discriminating against an individual because of the individual's complaint or participation.
 Action is generally deemed retaliatory if it would deter a reasonable person in the same circumstances from opposing practices prohibited by this Policy.